greymatter/hass-config/README.md

 # Frontend #

 I am in the process of implementing pieces of the Maximalist Dashboard.
-This is a very slick setup and is comprised of well layed out CSS and template driven yaml frontend.
+This is a very slick setup and is comprised of well layered CSS and template driven yaml frontend with some amazing dashboards.

 - ####  [Maximalist Dashboard   By MMAK.ES](https://github.com/Madelena/hass-config-public)